Building a music player with Tauri + Svelte

 Metadata comes in various shapes and sizes depending on the file format (eg. MP3 uses ID3, FLAC uses Vorbis Comments).
 The metadata format used by a file is generally defined in first few bytes of the file header.
 For example the following header tells us that an MP3 file uses the ID3v2 format, and the metadata is 30874 bytes long:

-When you add a folder to musicat, it goes through all the files and subfolders, reads metadata from audio files and adds new Songs to the database:
+When you add a folder to musicat, it goes through all the files and subfolders, reads metadata from audio files and adds new Song

 import { convertFileSrc } from "@tauri-apps/api/tauri";